blairious/CozyHasher/README.md

 ```
 CheckHash() will take the user inputs(Username, Password) and the known hash for the given user(KnownHash), all as strings, and will return a True value if the username and password match the hash, and a False value if they do not.

+As a note: Make sure to always store resulting string in a variable.
+The final hash may include escape characters.

 ## Testing

 While not strictly necessary, it is highly recommended that the release be tested before implimentation.
 Runnting the following test code should return "Check hash status: True" if the version is the most recent release.